ZGIS/semantique/docs/source/reference.rst

 API Reference
 ##############

 The API Reference contains auto-generated function documentation.
 This kind of documentation is meant to be concise and more technically oriented.
 The functions are grouped into different categories.
-As a regular user, you will mainly use the functions in the **Components** and **Building Blocks** categories, to prepare the different components of a semantic query, and to build and execute query recipes.
+As a regular user, you will mainly use the functions in the **Components** and **Building Blocks** categories to build and execute query recipes within a specific context.
 The functions in the **Processor** category are those internally used for query processing, and mainly of interest for advanced users and developers.
 The **Exceptions** category contains the custom exception classes of semantique.

 Components
 ===========